jpassetti/mmi675-spring2024/15/readme.md

 Translation: When the Wordpress Loop is used on single.php, it automatically knows to display the content of the single post. `have_posts()` is misleading here, because there is only one post.
 But it's still used to check if there are posts to display.

+### Reflection: Why develop a Wordpress theme from scratch?

+- Full control over the design
+- No bloat from pre-built themes
+- Learn how Wordpress works
+- Customize the theme to your needs

+As we keep going, I want to highlight our overarching goal: utilizing WordPress not just as a blogging platform, but as a robust Content Management System (CMS).
+A CMS is essentially a sophisticated tool for managing digital content, and WordPress offers a versatile framework for doing just that.

+Our ambition is to harness WordPress to build custom themes from scratch.
+This will allow us to create tailored digital experiences, reflecting specific design visions and functional requirements.
+Building a theme from the ground up offers control over the website's appearance, behavior, and content organization, turning WordPress into a powerful engine behind personalized, dynamic websites.

+By focusing on WordPress as a CMS, we will eventually explore its capabilities beyond the basics, delving into custom post types, taxonomies, and metadata to manage and present content in innovative ways.
+This approach positions WordPress as an integral part of our web development toolkit, enabling us to craft unique online platforms with precision and creativity.

+In our upcoming classes, we'll break down the process of theme development step-by-step, from initial concept to final implementation.
+We'll cover the essentials of theme structure, the WordPress Loop, template tags, and how to create specific templates for different types of content.

+I encourage you to embrace this challenge with enthusiasm and curiosity.
+The journey of building a WordPress theme from scratch is not only a technical skill but a pathway to expressing your creative ideas through web design.

 ### Review

 In this session, we: